raihahahan/dracobot2/README.md

-# dracobot2
+# Dragon & Trainer bot

-There are 2 ways to run the bot: Docker or locally.
+There are 2 ways to run the bot: Docker (recommended) or locally.

 ## Run on docker